ibm-cloud-docs/cloud-logs/template-migration-at.md

 The Migration Tool only migrates configuration of selected resources.
 {: important}

 ### Step 2.
 Manual tasks
 {: #template-migration-at-3-2}

 Complete the following manual tasks:

+- [ ] Validate the queries migrated for views, and alerts.

+- [ ] For dahboards, review the queries and design the layout of the widgets.

+- [ ] If you have alerts and migrate by using Terraform, you must apply the Terraform files in `/cl/accountID/manual-tf-files/event-notifications`.

+- [ ] If you migrate by using Terraform, you must apply the Terraform files in `/cl/accountID/manual-tf-files/iam-policies/` to create IAM policies for the new Cloud Logs instance.

 - [ ] IAM: For API keys (service ID / user ID), you need to recreate them and modify the applications that use it so they include permissions to work with the new services and resources.